A dehumidifier can literally extract 5+ gallons of water from indoor air for less than $1.

 - Average price of electricity in your area.
 In the US, the average electricity cost is $0.1319 per kWh.
 In California, for example, the cost can be much higher.

-For example, you can calculate that a 50-pint dehumidifier that is powered by 500W for a whole day, will increase the electricity bill by $1.58.
+For example, you can calculate that a 50-pint dehumidifier powered by 500W for a whole day will increase the electricity bill by $1.58.

 Be mindful that the capacity of the dehumidifier (50-pint) doesn’t affect the cost calculation directly.
-Rather, the power (500W) is used in order to calculate dehumidifier power consumption.
+Rather, power (500W) is used to calculate dehumidifier power consumption.